I would like to try to explain, in a simple way, where the Japanese people came from.

 Mainly from the North

 In the Glacial Age about 20,000 years ago, the sea level was about 120 meters lower than now, and the present Japanese Archipelago was connected to the Asian continent.
-The Seto Inland Sea was a dry valley at that time. (＊1) Elephant tusks (Mammoth) have been found in the Seto Inland Sea.
+The Seto Inland Sea was a dry valley at that time. (＊1) Mammoth tusks were found in the Seto Inland Sea.
 Mainly Mongolian people walked from North Asia and Okhotsk area to Japan and lived on hunting and gathering.

 Mainly from the South by sea